creek-service/json-schema-validation-comparison/README.md

 ## Note to maintainers

 If you are the maintainer of one of the above implementations, please feel free to raise a PR if you feel your implementation is poorly represented due to issues with the code in this repo.
+See the [Contributing](#contributing) section below.

 ## Feature comparison